bsidesorlando/site/participate.md

     Tickets will be on sale soon.

-    NOTE: Properly worn, safe masks are required indoors at BSides Orlando for all attendees.
+    NOTE: Properly worn, safe masks are encouraged indoors at BSides Orlando for all attendees.
 See COVID information for more details.

     <p><a href="{{ site.baseurl }}/policies/">Policies</a></p>